cyberosa/cont_var_predictor/README.md

 ## API
 It will be built a REST API to send requests and get predictions.
 Postman is used to test the client end.
+Start the python script pred_app.py and then you can start sending requests following the pattern:
+TODO

 ## Testing
 Some basic unittests are proposed.
 However building a more robust testing framework is a TODO task for the future.